Volvo V90 Insurance Rates

 Average premium for full coverage: $1,412

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and V90 trim levels.
+Estimates include $500 deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for different V90 trim levels.

-Your location has a large influence on the price of insurance.
-More rural locations are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.
-The diagram below illustrates how location impacts insurance prices.
+Living in a larger city has a significant impact on the price of insurance.
+Rural locations tend to have a lower frequency of collision claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.